Forest Society invites you to discover New Hampshire

 Cooling off on Pawtuckaway Lake

-Forest Society HQ in Concord
+Forest Society Conservation Area, Concord NH

 I stayed here longer today than I had intended, stretching a quick lunchtime walk into an hour.
 The trail is flat & sandy; no boots required.
 The bugs are out, so bring your insect repellent.
 This is an undramatic, peaceful spot for a walk, and it’s open from dawn to dusk.